jamescrosslin/objects-lesson/public/README.md

 This form was built using HTML, CSS, and JavaScript.

 License
-MIT - Do not use these files without attribution to James Crosslin
+MIT - attribute James Crosslin